sboursault/training/README.md

 Possible list:
 - The mini basket always show the number of products in basket
 - It contains basket entries (with prodcut name, quantity and price)

+What if ?
 - When empty, it doesn't show the number of products in basket
 - When empty, it informs the basket is empty

 **New:**
   - Write acceptance tests for a user story
+  - Find edge cases

 ### First tests

-- create the first test : add-to-basket.cy.ts or mini-basket.cy
+- create the first test: mini-basket.cy.ts

 Specifications:
   - mini basket shows the product